jagadekmeesala/ITG_EAGLE_Training/README.md

 ***Tech***
 Trained on
-- Evaluation on Previous week's topics
+- Evaluation on Previous week's topics.
-- What is String
+- What is String.
-- Interfaces in String
+- Interfaces in String.
-- Types of declaring an object to string
+- Types of declaring an object to string.
-- Memory allocation for different types of object decalration
+- Memory allocation for different types of object decalration.
-- Constructor of String class
+- Constructor of String class.
-- Methods in String
+- Methods in String.
 - Concat method and how it is used.
 - length (); and CharAt();
-- Different ways to compare strings
+- Different ways to compare strings.
 - Equals(); CompareTo(); and == operator.
 - Difference between equals and == operator
+- Techniqus to solve problems on Strings.

 Researched and learnt about
-- Java.lang package
+- Java.lang package.
-- Java.lang.object is the super class of all java classes
+- Java.lang.object is the super class of all java classes.
-- Object Class is the super class of all java classes
+- Object Class is the super class of all java classes.
 - ValueOf() method in Strings - Changes the datatype of a variables and object.
-- String Immutability
+- The concept of String Immutability.
 - Intern() Method in Strings - It creates an exact copy of data persent in heap memory to String constant pool.
+- Assigning strings using new keyword and string literals.

 ***Soft Skills***
 - Updated One slide profile for the day.